gfargo/fargo-comments/lib/comments/adapters/README.md

 # Comment Storage Adapters

-This document provides a comprehensive overview of the storage adapter pattern used in the Okayd Comment System.
+This document provides a comprehensive overview of the storage adapter pattern used in the Fargo Comment System.
 The adapters provide a unified interface for data persistence, allowing developers to easily integrate their preferred backend.

 ## Architecture Overview